 Shotcut - Free and Open-source MP4 Editor

 As an open-source video editor, Shotcut is completely free, and won't put any watermark on your MP4 files.
 Once you install it, you get access to all of its editing tools, including transition, overlay, blurring filter, chroma-keying, video stabilization, etc. It still keeps frequent updating to enrich its features.
-And that is why millions users choose to stay with Shotcut.
-However, I bet most of them are tech geeks because Shotcut is not as simple and intuitive as editors above.
+And that is why millions of users choose to stay with Shotcut.
+However, I bet most of them are tech geeks because Shotcut is not as simple and intuitive as the editors above.
 Beginners need more tutorials to navigate around this software and learn more about video codec and format stuff.

 - Cross-platform and compatible with Mac, Windows, and Linux.